 Section 19 CFR 351.401(i) states that, "{i}n identifying the date of sale of the subject merchandise or foreign like product, the Secretary normally will use the date of invoice, as recorded in the exporter or producer's records kept in the ordinary course of business."
 The regulation provides further that Commerce may use a date other than the date of invoice if the Secretary is satisfied that a different date better reflects the date on which the exporter or producer establishes the material terms of sale.
-Ommerce has a long-standing practice of
+18 Commerce has a long-standing practice of finding that, where shipment date precedes invoice date, shipment date better reflects the date on which the material terms of sale are established.
+19

-17 See Memorandum, "Analysis of Data Submitted by Hyosung Heavy Industries Corporation in the Preliminary Results of the 2018-2019 Administrative Review of the Antidumping Duty Order on Large Power Transformers from the Republic of Korea," dated concurrently with this memorandum (Hyosung Preliminary Analysis Memorandum).
+16 See Memorandum, "Analysis of Data Submitted by Hyosung Heavy Industries Corporation in the Preliminary Results of the 2019-2020 Administrative Review of the Antidumping Duty Order on Large Power Transformers from the Republic of Korea," dated concurrently with this memorandum (Hyosung Preliminary Analysis Memorandum).

-18 In these preliminary results, Commerce applied the weighted-average dumping margin calculation method adopted in Antidumping Proceedings: Calculation of the Weighted-Average Dumping Margin and Assessment Rate in Certain Antidumping Duty Proceedings; Final Modification, 77 FR 8101 (February 14, 2012).
+17 In these preliminary results, Commerce applied the weighted-average dumping margin calculation method adopted in Antidumping Proceedings: Calculation of the Weighted-Average Dumping Margin and Assessment Rate in Certain Antidumping Duty Proceedings; Final Modification, 77 FR 8101 (February 14, 2012).

-19 See 19 CFR 351.401(i); see also Allied Tube & Conduit Corp. v.
+18 See 19 CFR 351.401(i); see also Allied Tube & Conduit Corp. v.
 United States, 132 F. Supp.
 2d 1087, 1090 (CIT 2001) (quoting 19 CFR 351.401(i)) (Allied Tube).